Raymond Eugene Johnson

-Raymond Eugene Johnson (born March 26, 1974) is a serial killer who killed his ex-girlfriend and her infant daughter in Tulsa, Oklahoma in 2007, shortly after being paroled from a previous manslaughter conviction in 1995.
-For the latter crimes, Johnson was convicted and sentenced to death, and is currently awaiting execution.
+Raymond Eugene Johnson (March 26, 1974 – May 14, 2026) was an American convicted murderer who killed his ex-girlfriend and her infant daughter in Tulsa, Oklahoma, in 2007, shortly after being paroled from a previous manslaughter conviction in 1995.
+For the latter crimes, Johnson was sentenced to death, and was executed by lethal injection on May 14, 2026.

 First homicide

 On September 11, 1995, the 21-year-old Johnson was in the company of 25-year-old Clarence Ray Oliver in Oklahoma City when the pair got into an argument.
 In the ensuing scuffle, Johnson pulled out a gun and threatened to shoot Oliver, who got into his car and attempted to drive away, and was then shot through the passenger side window.
 The car crashed into a nearby ditch, where it was found the following day.

 About two weeks later, Johnson was questioned by detectives regarding the murder and was soon arrested for the murder.
 In the ensuing trial, he pleaded guilty to manslaughter and was sentenced to 20 years in prison.